R32 (New York City Subway car): Overhaul and mishaps

 Cars 3616, 3629, 3651, and 3766 were scrapped due to collision damage sustained in various accidents in the 1970s and 1980s.
 Their mates were paired with other cars.

 Car 3659 was rebuilt as an even-numbered car and renumbered to 3348 following the loss of its even-numbered mate in an accident.
 Car 3669 was retired following a derailment, so its even-numbered mate 3668 was rebuilt into an odd-numbered car and renumbered to 3669.

-From 1988 to 1990, as part of the NYCTA General Overhaul (GOH) program, the R32 cars were rebuilt.
-Ten cars were rebuilt by General Electric at its facility in Buffalo, New York (cars 3594–3595, 3880–3881, 3892–3893, 3936–3937, and 3934–3935) as prototype rebuilds, and the remaining cars were rebuilt by Morrison–Knudsen at its facility in Hornell, New York.
-During the rebuilding process, the route and destination mylar rollsigns located above the storm doors were removed and replaced with Luminator flipdot electronic route signs that can display both letters and numbers, including zero to nine.
-This is because the air conditioning evaporators mounted on the interior car ends made it difficult to change the front route and destination signs.
+The R32s were rebuilt between 1986 and 1990 under the General Overhaul (GOH) program as a result of deferred maintenance in the transit system during the 1970s and 1980s.
+Ten cars were rebuilt off-property by General Electric at its facility in Buffalo, New York (cars 3594–3595, 3880–3881, 3892–3893, 3936–3937, and 3934–3935) as prototype rebuilds, with the car interiors resembling the rebuilt R38s.
+The remainder of the fleet was rebuilt by Morrison–Knudsen at its facility in Hornell, New York.
+Morrison–Knudsen was selected as the contractor in April 1986 to rebuild 290 cars (later amended to 296 cars) in the fleet; they would again be selected one year later to rebuild the remaining cars.
+All cars received air conditioning which necessitated the removal of the route and destination rollsign curtain mechanisms, as the air conditioning units made the location where the front signs inaccessible for train crew members to change manually; the rollsigns were replaced with electronic flipdot displays controlled from the crew member's cab that displays only the route.
 The distinctive "EXP" (express) and "LOCAL" marker lights were removed.
-The rollsigns on the sides of the cars were updated and retained.
+By June 1990, all overhauled cars were in service.

 After refurbishment, the R32 and R32A cars were renamed R32 Phase I, R32 Phase II, and R32 GE.
 The R32 Phase I cars (re-built by Morrison–Knudsen) had WABCO Air Brake packages, GE Master Controllers, and Thermo King HVAC units.
 The R32 Phase II cars (also re-built by Morrison–Knudsen) had NY Air Brake equipment, Westinghouse Master Controllers, and Stone Safety HVAC units.
 The ten prototype rebuild R32 GE cars differ from the Phase I and II cars as they were rebuilt to R38 specifications.
 They had experimental Sigma HVAC Units powered by A/C motors and solid state inverters, original traction motors rebuilt to 115 horsepower instead of the traditional 100 horsepower units, backlit ad signs, and different bulkhead designs.
 Since the cars were sent out to be overhauled based on how poorly they were performing (worst first), there were R32s and R32As rebuilt in both Phase I and Phase II configurations.
 There were about a dozen or more pairs that are composed of R32 and R32A mixes.